How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 Batting Cage Netting Prices

 - #24 Poly Twine: The most affordable choice of netting.
-It’s the least durable of the three primary types, but may be a good option if you’re looking to allocate more money to the frame.
+It’s the least durable of the three primary types, but may be a good option if you’re looking for batting cages for youth players.

 - #42 Poly Twine: The toughest, strongest, and thickest netting used for batting cages.
 The value of its long-lasting features will be well worth the added expense. #42 net twine is on the higher-end of pricing.